 You can let the Nyquist server automatically discover and configure the Matrix Mixer Pre-Amp, or you can manually configure it through the Matrix Mixer Pre-Amp's web-based user interface (web UI).
+It can also operate in Standalone mode, allowing it to be used without a Nyquist server.

-A short press of the appliance's Reset button reboots the device.
+A two-second press of the appliance's Reset button reboots the device.
 If you press the Reset button for 10 seconds, the appliance returns to the factory default configuration settings.
 Returning to the default configuration settings does not change the appliance's firmware.

-The following sections describe settings and configurations that can be applied to this device which are not controlled by the Nyquist server.
-For information about using Nyquist's automatic configuration process, refer to the Nyquist System Administrator Guide.
+The following sections describe the process for manual configuration.
+For information about using Nyquist's automatic configuration process, refer to the appropriate Nyquist System Administrator Guide.